aws-samples/bedrock-litellm/README.md

     --cluster $CLUSTER_NAME
 ```

-4. Delete cluster
+5. Delete cluster
 ```sh
 eksctl delete cluster --name $CLUSTER_NAME
 ```

+6. Delete the CNAME DNS record for Open WebUI, and delete the ACM certiciate

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See CONTRIBUTING for more information.

 ## License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.